samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 If a creature takes a [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check against your spell save DC.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.

 ***Sound.*** If you create a sound, its volume can range from a whisper to a scream.
-It can be your voice, someone else’s voice, a lion’s roar, a beating of drums, or any other sound you choose.
+It can be your voice, someone else's voice, a lion's roar, a beating of drums, or any other sound you choose.
 The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.

 ***Image.*** If you create an image of an object—such as a chair, muddy footprints, or a small chest—it must be no larger than a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
-The image can’t create sound, light, smell, or any other sensory effect.
+The image can't create sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion, since things can pass through it.

 ---